by Sellick Partnership | 17 January 2022

 Although there is no evidence to suggest that the effects of Blue Monday are real, we know how hard it can be to get back into the swing of things after the Christmas and New Year break.
 As a result, we have put together some tips for surviving Blue Monday and staying motivated throughout 2022.

 Make sure you have something to look forward to

-Due to the COVID-19 pandemic it is difficult to plan any holidays at the moment, something that many of us look forward to throughout the year.
+Due to the ongoing COVID-19 pandemic it remains difficult to plan any set in stone holidays, something that many of us look forward to throughout the year.
 However, it is still as important as ever to have something to work towards in the future.
 This could be anything such a new work venture, a health goal, a personal milestone or even conquering 'Dry January'.
-Having a goal or something to get excited about is hugely important for staying motivated in Janaury and during these difficult times.
+Having a goal or something to get excited about is hugely important for staying motivated in January and during these difficult times.